angela-hg/angela-hg/README.md

 ---

 ## 📂 Featured Projects
-🔹 **Water Quality Prediction with Bayesian Networks** – Dissertation project modeling river system dynamics (to be published after degree award)
+🔹 **🍷 Wine Quality Prediction with Machine Learning** – Predicts wine quality based on chemical composition using multiple machine learning models.
-🔹 **Game Dev: Cats and Dogs** – A Python game where you control a cat with your index finger using your webcam
+🔹 **🐱 Cats & Dogs: Hand Tracking Game** – An interactive Python game where you control a cat with your index finger via webcam using computer vision.
-🔹 **Data Visualization Dashboards** – Interactive Power BI/Tableau reports with actionable insights (repo coming soon)
+🔹 **📊 Data Visualization Dashboards (coming soon)** – Interactive Power BI and Tableau dashboards that turn raw datasets into insightful, data-driven narratives.
-🔹 **Machine Learning Models** – Classification & regression projects using real-world datasets (repo in preparation)
+🔹 **💧 Water Quality Prediction with Bayesian Networks** – Dissertation project modeling river system dynamics (to be published after degree award)

 *(More in my repositories!)*